 A man from Leeds legally changed his name to "Yorkshire Bank Are Fascist Bastards" after being charged £20 for a £10 overdraft, and when asked to close his account he demanded they pay him the entire balance, all of 69p, by cheque to his new name.
 There is no word if Mr. Bastards changed his name back to Michael Howard or not.

-Dredd Scott, an African-American Slave who was denied freedom in a famous Supreme Court ruling.
+Dredd Scott, an African-American slave who was denied freedom in a famous Supreme Court ruling.

 There is an American family with the surname of Batman.
 Apparently it used to be Bateman, but somewhere along the line the "e" got dropped.

-Cat whisperer Jason Galaxy.
+Cat whisperer Jackson Galaxy.

 Campaign manager Remzey Samarrai (quoted here).
 The aspiring politician he manages is averagely-named Jake Rush, but in his former life as a Vampire: The Masquerade LARP-er he was known as "Chazz Darling" and "Staas van der Winst".
 Naturally, Mr. Rush is running as a "right-of-the-Tea-Party-family-values Republican" in (where else) Florida.